Al-Dawayima massacre: The event according to Benny Morris

 The following day, the Mukhtar met with the villagers and agreed to return to the village that night to find out the fate of those that had stayed behind.
 He reports that in the Mosque there were the bodies of some sixty persons, most of them were, men of advanced age who had taken shelter in the Mosque.
 His father was among them, He saw a large number of bodies in the streets, bodies of men, women and children, He then went to the Cave of Iraq El Zagh, He found at the mouth of the cave the bodies of eighty five persons, again men, women and children, The Mukhtar then carried out a census of the inhabitants of the village and found that a total of 455 persons was missing of whom 280 were men and the rest women and children, There were other casualties among the refugees, the number of which the Mukhtar was unable to determine, The Mukhtar explicitly states that the village had not been called upon to surrender and that the Jewish troops had not met with any resistance.

 Morris has estimated "hundreds" of people were killed, he also reports on the IDF investigation, which concluded around 100 villagers had been killed, and cites an account by a Mapam member, based on an interview with an Israeli soldier, who reported 80 to 100 men, women and children killed.

+According to a February 26, 2026 Haaretz investigation, filmmaker Neta Shoshani presented testimony in her film concerning the massacre at al-Dawayima in the Lachish region, describing it as material that had drawn historians’ attention in the past but was later concealed by the Defense Ministry’s security body (MALMAB).
+The report cites a letter from a Mapam member identified as “S. Kaplan” to Al HaMishmar editor Eliezer Peri, relaying an alleged eyewitness account attributed to a soldier named Meir Efron.
+In the letter, Kaplan wrote that Efron arrived in the village immediately after its capture, that there had been no battle or resistance, and that the first troops killed “80 to 100” Arabs, including women and children.
+The letter further reveals that a commander ordered two elderly Arab women to be placed in a house and blown up, that a soldier boasted of raping an Arab woman and then shooting her, and that an Arab woman holding a newborn was employed for cleaning for a day or two before she and the infant were shot.